E. J. Viso: Stadium Super Trucks

 In 2014, Viso made his Stadium Super Trucks series debut in Long Beach, California where he finished second after a last lap battle with series founder Robby Gordon.
 On May 30, Viso got his first ever win in an SST on only his second ever series appearance at the Detroit Belle Isle Grand Prix, where he finished 1st ahead of Robby Gordon in an eventful last lap finish.
 Viso also captured his second win a day later beating 16-year-old Scotty Steele.
 Viso swept all three Detroit events on June 1, and won race 1 at Coronado.
-The Venezuelan finished fifth in the season standings.
+He finished fifth in the season standings.

 Driving style

 During his stay in IndyCar, Viso was known for his very aggressive driving style, which resulted in a large retirement rate due to contact, and repeated criticism from his fellow competitors.

 Personal life

 During his racing career, Viso rode unicycles as a hobby.